sharonzhou/CS236G/project.md

 **Virtually-famous**: Submit a video no longer than two minutes about your project.
 Get creative!

-**Team Playa**: Equal participation within your pair (N/A if flying solo).
+**Team Playa**: Equal participation within your group (N/A if flying solo).
 This to reduce the case where one person does all the work, and make it a bit easier on an individual.
 Each partner will fill out a form, outline their own and their partner’s contribution to the project.

 **Don Quixote**: Make sure to include the quixotic experiments that you mentioned in Milestone 2 in your report.
 This will be weighted heavily as we want to encourage fearless exploration - don’t worry if experiments don’t pan out!